bogdan9898/flaskvel/docs/README.md

 faskvel.Flaskvel(app, exception_class=flaskvel.ValidationException, error_code=400)
 ```
 - *app* - object returned by Flask()
-- *exception_class* - this parameter can be used to customize the format of the response sent when validation fails; see [Custom response](#custom-response)
+- *exception_class* - this parameter can be used to customize the format of the response sent when validation fails; see [Custom error response](#custom-error-response)
 - *error_code* - HTTP status code returned when validation fails

 ---